182Dennis/182Dennis/README.md

 - 👋 Hi, I’m @182Dennis a junior developer.
-- 👀 I’m interested in I am very interested in gaining a deep understanding of programming, especially in artificial intelligence.
+- 👀 I am very interested in gaining a deep understanding of programming, especially artificial intelligence.
 - 🌱 I’m currently learning advanced Python and artificial intelligence.
 - 💞️ I’m looking to collaborate on nothing yet.